-Typ, Min, and Max Pullup table currents should all pass through zero at zero volts from [Pullup Reference] for full swing technologies such as CMOS.
+Typical, Minimum, and Maximum [Pullup] table currents should all pass through approximately 0 mA at the 0 volt point in the voltage column, for full swing technologies such as CMOS.
 All three current columns should pass through zero current at the zero volt line in the table, except in special cases (i.e. TTL, PECL, LVDS, or SERDES driver).